 On a busy Saturday of frequent searching for slots, we found Alien Swirling Saucers and Toy Story Mania for two people with relative ease.
 We only saw two slots for Slinky Dog Dash in a day of searching, though.
 We booked the other three rides with ease.

 As for the Tier 2 attractions, well we already pointed out that there are only three of any real interest.
-Sure, you can tab and grab into Fantasmic!, but beyond that you don't really need to worry too much about the Tier 2 attractions.
+Sure, you can tap and grab into Fantasmic!, but beyond that you don't really need to worry too much about the Tier 2 attractions.
+(Another way to get preferred seating on Fantasmic! and save a FastPass+ slot is to book a Fantasmic! dining package, which can be a great use of Disney dining plan table service credits.)

 Hollywood Studios FastPass+ Kiosks